-2.2 The Council, in consultation with its federal partners, will increase identification, advocacy and/or sponsorship of legislative, regulatory, policy, procedure and/or practice changes to increase CIE for people with I/DD.
+State Council on Developmental Disabilities 2.2 The Council, in consultation with its federal partners, will increase identification, advocacy and/or sponsorship of legislative, regulatory, policy, procedure and/or practice changes to increase CIE for people with I/DD.
 Monthly, San Bernardino Regional office will participate in the Special Populations committee meetings in collaboration with the County of San Bernardino Workforce Development Board.
 San Bernardino Regional office 12 will participate in disparity meetings, identify issues and provide disparity information regarding CIE to local boards, committees, and other employment related meetings in the community.
-Goal 3 (Housing): Californians with I/DD and their families reflecting the diversity of the state will have increased access to affordable, accessible, safe, and fully integrated housing that provides choice and flexibility regarding where and with whom they live diversity of t accessible, safe, he state will have increased access to affordable, and fully integrated housing that provides choice and diversity of t accessible, safe, he state will have increased access to affordable, diversity of t accessible, safe, flexibility he state will have increased access to affordable, and fully integrated housing that provides choice and ty regarding where and with whom they live.
+Goal 3 (Housing): Californians with I/DD and their families reflecting the diversity of the state will have increased access to affordable, accessible, safe, and fully integrated housing that provides choice and flexibility regarding where and with whom they live accessible, safe, and fully integrated housing that provides choice and accessible, safe, accessible, safe, flexibili and fully integrated housing that provides choice and ty regarding where and with whom they live.
 The Council will work with housing entities to increase the development and/or provision of